SmartThingsCommunity/st-schema-callback-example-js/README.md

-# ST Schema Simple Example
+# ST Schema Callback Example

 This application builds on the [ST Schema Simple Example](https://github.com/SmartThingsCommunity/st-schema-simple-example-js) to all proactive state callbacks.
 Proactive state callbacks update the SmartThings cloud when a